astojmir/PFMFind/FSindex/src/sphinx-docs/gui-search.rst

 * Select the appropriate sequence fragment and iteration using the counters within the top status bar.

-    - *Fragment Length* selects a fragment length between 6 and 20 residues.
+    o *Fragment Length* selects a fragment length between 6 and 20 residues.

-    - *Current Iteration* selects an iteration (0 for the initial search, 1 or more for searches based on the results of previous searches (similar to PSI-BLAST).
+    o *Current Iteration* selects an iteration (0 for the initial search, 1 or more for searches based on the results of previous searches (similar to PSI-BLAST).

-    - *Current Fragment* selects a particular fragment of a given length.
+    o *Current Fragment* selects a particular fragment of a given length.
 Fragments are numbered from 1.
 An *n*-th fragment consists of the *n*-th residue within the query sequence plus the subsequent *m-1* residues, where *m* is the specified fragment length.

 * Specify search parameters using the *Cutoff Options* and *Matrix Options* panels.